 Furniture and trash items are collected on the second trash day of the week.
 Thursday if you live south of Midland Avenue.
 Friday if you live north of Midland Avenue.

-Paint can be disposed of through the BCUS household hazardous waste collections held at three different locations in Bergen County several times a year.
+Paint can be disposed of through the BCUA household hazardous waste collections held at three different locations in Bergen County several times a year.
 Additional information is available through the BCUA website: www.BCUA.org

 Anyone wishing to coach any youth activity must complete the Recreation Commission's requirements.

 Please call the Bergen County Parks Commission at 201-336-7275.